 All three doshas (the 5 elements) reside within you.
 Your dominant dosha will give you insight to the qualities that make you unique as well as the imbalances you are more likely to experience.

 Different seasons, weather, time of day, stress, and life events can all cause imbalances within the doshas.

 An Ayurvedic Dosha test can give you insight to your prakruiti (your dominant dosha).
-For a more accurate dosha assessment, book an appointment with one of our Ayurvedic Counselors.
+For a more accurate dosha assessment, book an Ayurvedic Consultation with Angela.

 A summer heat wave may cause pitta imbalances; excess heat in the body, sunburn, mental irritation.

 A week of working overtime and high stress may cause vata imbalances; anxiousness, insomnia, digestive issues.

 A series of cold, dark, and rainy days may cause kapha imbalances; heavy, lethargic, tired, slow digestion.

 When done taking the test, click on your dosha to learn more about your body type and what you can do to create a healthy lifestyle that is going to cater to your unique needs.

 Determine your body constitution by answering the questions below.
 For each question, select the option that is most relevant to you.